shivalikachavan/p8105_final/final_report/Final_Report.md

 - Depression: 5.17e-04
 - Binge Drinking: 1.75e-10

-##### Baseline differences in mental health

-Sex: Men have a 14.0183765 percentage point lower probability of reporting ≥1 mentally unhealthy day compared to women (p \< 0.001).

-Age: All age coefficients are negative, meaning older groups report fewer mentally unhealthy days than 18–24-year-olds.

-This matches known demographic patterns typical in BRFSS mental health data.
+The regression model showed baseline differences in mental health between sexes and age groups as well as the effects of legalized sports gambling.
+Men have a 14.02 percentage point lower probability of reporting ≥1 mentally unhealthy day compared to women (p \< 0.001).
+All age coefficients are negative, meaning older groups report fewer mentally unhealthy days than 18–24-year-olds, This matches known demographic patterns typical in BRFSS mental health data.

-##### Overall effect of sports betting legality (sb_legal)

-Main effect: sb_legal = 0.054 0.0526151(p \< 0.001)
+The overall effect of sports betting legality (`sb_legal`) was 0.054 0.053 (p \< 0.001) 8.06e-55.
+In the reference group (female, age 18–24),

-In the reference group (female, age 18–24), living in a state where sports betting is legal is associated with a +5.4 5.2615068 percentage point higher probability of reporting ≥1 mentally unhealthy day in the past month.
+living in a state where sports betting is legal is associated with a +5.4 5.2615068 percentage point higher probability of reporting ≥1 mentally unhealthy day in the past month.

-##### Does the effect differ by sex?

-Interaction: sexMale × sb_legal = -0.001 0.0019712 (p = 0.588 0.4254692)

 There is no meaningful difference in the effect of sports betting legalization between men and women.
-The coefficient is tiny (–0.1 percentage points) and not statistically significant.
+The coefficient is tiny (0.0019712) and not statistically significant (p = 0.425.)

-##### Differences by age group

 Each age interaction term tells us how much the effect of sports betting legality differs from the reference group (18–24).